felixlopz/hubrise-test-task/content/contributing/en/style-guide.md

 When you need to **emphasise** a word, expression, or sentence, use bold.

-Bold is used for important notices, which are marked with **IMPORTANT NOTE**.
+Bold is used for important notices and cross-references to frequently asked questions.
+For more information on notices representation, see [Notices](#notices).

 For example: